 Publilius Syrus lived in the 1st century BCE.
 He was a Roman writer, mime artist, theatre representative and creator of a sentence.
 He wrote in Latin.

-According to Pliny the Elder, Publilius Syrus came from Antioch in Syria and came to Rome as a young slave with the creator of astrology Manilius of Antioch and grammar Staberius Eros1.
+According to Pliny the Elder, Publilius Syrus was from Antioch in Syria and came to Rome as a young slave with the creator of astrology Manilius of Antioch and grammar Staberius Eros1.
 With time, his talent in the field of facial expressions was noticed, and the owner allowed his further education.
 Syrus was liberated and was named Publilius with gens Publilia; his name then took the form of Publilius Syrus – meaning “Publilius of Syria”.

 He has performed in many cities in Italy as an actor, where he became immensely popular over time.
 His wit and good contact with the audience were especially appreciated.
 His skills were appreciated by, among others Cicero, who could see him on stages.
 In turn, the recreated literary mimes of Syrus were appreciated by Seneca the Younger and Macrobius.
 In the middle of the 1st century BCE, Syrus was a true stage star and could be compared to today’s Hollywood stars.